hucker/splint/README.md

 ## TTL Time to Live Caching
 If you have time-consuming checks you can put a ttl on it to reduce the number of times it is run.
 All you need to do is tag the function with the `ttl_minutes` attribute, and it will use cached results if the call frequency is inside the ttl that was specified.
+This feature is useful in situations where you are splinting a system in real time for things like dashboards or long running tasks.
+When you need it, it is very useful.

+The status during the ttl period wil be the last result.

 ```python
 @attributes(ttl_minutes="1.0hr")